There are multipal ways to reach Delhi, it can either be by Air, by road or by rail

 National Highway No.8 - It is one of the most busy highway of the nation connecting Delhi with Mumbai en-route Jaipur, Ahmedabad, Vadodra, Surat.
+If you are planning to trip Delhi to Jaipur Tour by Car you will use this highway.
 This Highway is used to travel to jaipur it's an excellent four lane highway

 National Highway No.10 - This highway connects town of Fazilka in Punjab with Delhi running through state of Haryana, futhere northen parts of Rajasthan can be easily accessed through this highway it is around 400 kilometer in length.